CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.2.2 Windows Server 2012.md

 In push mode, systems automatically forward certain events to the Collector (server).
 Thus it is possible for administrators who are not security officers to configure additional events for the systems they are responsible for.

 The setup only requires a Windows server and a GPO.
 In addition, the network service (only the local on the respective system) must be granted read access to the protocol and the WinRM service must be started on all systems to be monitored.
-He does not need to be (auto) configured, which would leave him in the listening, that is more vulnerable state.
+He does not need to be (auto) -configured, which would leave him in the listening, rather vulnerable state.
 If only critical events are logged, then not very large log files can be expected.

 Autoconfiguration is invoked on the Collector by the command "winrm qc" in an administrative prompt.
 Automatic start of the WinRM service should be activated on demand, the also queried automatic opening of the firewall can be done even more secure by GPO.
 Now incoming events can be viewed in the Eventviewer under "Subscriptions".

 Subsequently, the events to be forwarded can be defined via GPO.
 Systems using the GPO will ask the Windows Event Collector if they have any subscriptions and only then send the desired events.

 It is quite possible to collect the entirety of all domain security events in the WEF.
 This can be useful if no other central logging system is available and still forensic investigations should be possible.
 Otherwise, the strength of the WEF mainly lies in the targeted collection and filtering of critical events.
 Likewise, a SIEM that records all events can be best complemented: the SIEM for completeness, WEF for visibility, even in areas of the environment that are not covered by the SIEM.
-The SIEM can then retrieve events from these at the collector and thus even better provide a uniform view of everything.
+The SIEM can then retrieve events from these at the collector and thus even better provide the uniform view of everything.

 ** Block after failed decryption attempts **

 User accounts can be thresholded for how many login attempts are possible before the account is locked.
 This is a standard procedure to hinder brute force attacks.
 At the same time, there is a danger that locks will be deliberately provoked to achieve denial of service.
-Since disk encryption is an extension of access protection to the data on hard drives, which can also be attacked by brute force, a comparable measure is possible here:
+Since disk encryption is an extension of access protection to the data on hard disks, which can also be attacked by brute force, a comparable measure is possible here:

 Since Windows 8 and Server 2012, the "\ Computer Configuration \ Windows Settings \ Security Settings \ Local Policies \ Security Options \ Interactive logon: Machine account lockout threshold" policy allows you to automatically lock partitions after a defined number of unsuccessful attempts to log in primary key protectors.
 After that, the volume can only be decrypted using the recovery key.
 This must be entered by an authorized user in the so-called "Device Lockout Mode", in which the system automatically reboots, to gain access again.
 It counts faulty login attempts on both Ctrl-Alt-Entf locked systems and password-protected screensavers.